Never Miss a Beat - Get Updates Direct to Your Inbox

 You must be careful in drawing strong conclusions from financial records alone.
+Financial records help color the story and journey of a business, but they can’t tell that story on their own.
 Just because a business is trending strongly in one direction is not an indication that it will continue to trend in that way.

 In our example above, there could be any number of reasons growth slowed:

 - The owner may have pulled back on some marketing efforts, such as PPC, or blogging, or social media posting

 - There may be increased competition in the industry

 - The initial growth could be the business reaching a comfortable market level, but now that it has hit that level it is stabilizing

 - The owner may have experimented with a different website design that reduced conversion rates

 - The industry could be changing where the products in question are no longer in demand

 - The slowing of growth could be an outside trend that will recover over the next year

 As you can see, the possible reasons for the slowing of growth could vary significantly.
 These multiple reasons is why the data alone is not enough: it doesn’t answer the question of “what happened” and “why is the data doing this”.
 The only way to explain “what happened” is to ask questions to the owner.